 - The overall requirements are defined first and then moved on to the evolutionary, mini-Waterfall development approach involving individual increments.

-- First, the Waterfall model is used for completing developing the software concept, requirement analysis, and designing the software architecture.
-Next, incremental implementation is made until the final, working system is successfully installed on the intended user system(s).
+- First, the Waterfall model is used for completing the development of the software concept, requirement analysis, and designing the software architecture.
+Next, incremental implementation is made until the final working system is successfully installed on the intended user system(s).

 5. RAD (Rapid Application Development)